 Sydney Pinkerton combined her love of art, passion for the outdoors, and drive to help others into an internship in equine therapy as a path to her own adventure and art therapy practice.

 Isaac Laredo worked with the Sierra Avalanche Center as a field assistant, researching avalanche prediction models, and on a marketing program to engage 18 to 25-year-olds, the group most at risk from avalanches.

-Jamie Wanzek drew on her photography and graphic design training, her summer magazine internship, her journalism courses – and found new management skills – as the managing editor of the Eagle’s Eye, SNC’s student newspaper.
+Jamie Wanzek drew on her photography and graphic design training, her summer magazine internship, her journalism courses – and found new management skills – as the managing editor of the Eagle’s Eye, SNU’s student newspaper.

 Meet more INTERDISCIPLINARY STUDIES STUDENTS >

-Interdisciplinary Studies Majors at Sierra Nevada College
+Interdisciplinary Studies Majors at Sierra Nevada University

 Get your bachelor’s degree outside the confines of traditional majors.
 Focus your education around Outdoor Adventure Leadership, Sustainability, Digital Arts and Business, Journalism and Media, Psychology and Art or Music, or International Studies and Humanities.
 Find your perfect niche within all the possibilities.
 The range of options within the Interdisciplinary Studies program lets you draw on all your interests and abilities.